-We find that Return Merchandise Authorizations (RMAs) are a powerful statement of a customer’s level of dissatisfaction.
-RMAs can offer evidence that a manufacturing process fell short of its goal, there was a lack of communication throughout processes, or even misdiagnosed a problem.
+We find that return merchandise authorizations (RMAs) are a powerful statement of a customer’s level of dissatisfaction.
+RMAs can offer evidence if a manufacturing process fell short of its goal, there was a lack of communication throughout processes, or even misdiagnosed a problem.
 In any case, we stand behind our product and are ready to support our customer.

 When a customer finds that their purchased parts are unusable, they may not be able to fulfill promises to their customer(s).
 Skeptics claim that some customers return products for nefarious or selfish reasons.
 Consider how much effort a customer has to go through to return a product.
 If a customer goes through all that trouble to send product back to you, it is well worth your time to evaluate their complaint.